shauryaraj-kgp/SIH-Asmit-copy/README.md

 ## Acknowledgments

-DisasterLens AI was developed by Shreeansh Agawal, Linn Bieske, Andrea Jimenez, Kai Wiederhold, and Lisa Sklyarova in response to the growing need for better information management during disaster events.
+This challenge was developed as part of the GLOBAL MIT AI HACKATHON 2025.
+Shreeansh Agawal, Linn Bieske, Andrea Jimenez, Kai Wiederhold, and Lisa Sklyarova organized this event and created this challenge in response to the growing need for better information management during disaster events.